Managed IT

 What Is the Break/Fix Service Model?

-A break/fix service model is IT services provided and billed on an as-needed basis.
-For instance, if your business uses a break/fix provider, the IT company will come and deal with a breakdown or other issue after it has already happened, and then bill you the applicable amount.
+A break/fix service model refers to IT services provided and billed on an as-needed basis, as opposed to paying a fixed monthly fee for an ongoing service.
+For instance, if your business uses a break/fix service, the IT company will come and deal with an IT issue, then bill you the applicable amount.

 Why Is the Break/Fix Model on the Decline?

-This is apparent in the market growth experienced by MSPs.
-The global MSP market size reached $261 billion in 2022 and is expected by some researchers to surpass $427 billion by 2028.
+This is apparent in the market growth experienced by MSPs (managed service providers).
+The global MSP market size is expected by some researches to surpass $830 billion by 2032.

-Many businesses simply don’t have or don’t want to spend the resources to keep up with new technologies while maintaining and upgrading their on-premise systems.
-By instead establishing a strategic partnership with a managed IT services provider, organizations have this burden taken off their shoulders and can focus on the core of their business.
+Many businesses simply don’t have or don’t want to spend the resources to keep up with new technologies while maintaining and upgrading their on-premise networks and systems.
+By instead establishing a strategic partnership with a managed IT services provider, organizations have this burden taken off their shoulders and can focus on the core of the business.

 Break/Fix vs. Managed Ongoing Services: What are the Differences?